 However, remember this, excessive over-drinking should be avoided because it can also compromise physical performance and health.
 In rare cases, people who drink too much water may reduce blood sodium levels and experience a condition known as hyponatremia (see symptoms here), or in hiking, exercise-associated hyponatremia (EAH), which can be fatal or simply feeling bad in sub-clinical states.

 How much to drink?

 This is a bit tricky.
-You’ll need to consider several factors such as age, gender, body size, weather/climate, duration of your outing, the weight being carried, the speed of travel, terrain, and foods you are eating (dehydrated foods have little or no water where fresh fruits have lots).
+You’ll need to consider several factors such as age, gender, body size, weather/climate, duration of your outing, the weight being carried, the speed of travel, terrain, fitness, acclimatization, and foods you are eating (dehydrated foods have little or no water where fresh fruits have lots).
 Keeping the above in mind will give you a general idea of how often you should be drinking on a given outing and if you need to mix in a sports drink.

 New guidelines (2015) published in the Clinical Journal of Sport Medicine recommends drinking when thirsty (4).
 The guidelines specifically say:

 “Given that excessive fluid consumption is a primary etiologic factor in EAH, using the innate thirst mechanism to guide fluid consumption is a strategy that should limit drinking in excess and developing hyponatremia while providing sufficient fluid to prevent excessive dehydration”.